top of page

 “It was empowering to see women doing this kind of work,” one participant shared.
 “It made me feel like I could do it too.”

-By providing early, practical exposure to these career pathways, the pilot is part of Girls Inc. of Alameda County’s broader workforce development initiative; to equip girls with the knowledge, tools, and confidence to pursue a wider range of postsecondary options that include direct entry into the workforce after high school.
+Providing early exposure to the skilled trades supports Girls Inc. of Alameda County’s broader workforce development initiative to equip girls with the skills and confidence to pursue diverse postsecondary and career pathways—including direct entry into the

 You can help expand access to programs like the Women in Trades Project by investing in us today!